Intro to Bollinger Bands

 After every new “close” is formed, the standard deviation changes, as the set of data its describing is also changed.
 What results are two bands that constrict and expand depending on the variance in the data, and because the data we are observing is the stock price, this variance is in fact the volatility of the stock.

-Bollinger Bands Image
+Stock Alarm Bollinger Bands chart

-So What?
+So what?

 You might be wondering how some statistical concepts that bored you to death in high school have any impact on how you trade or how you view the financial markets.